 You don't win eight Mr. Olympia titles by having just some dumbbells for your bench press workouts and a simple squat rack.

-What Coleman did was look for the most versatile equipment that would give him the ability to add as much variety to his training plans as possible for optimum muscle growth [2].
+What Coleman did was look for the most versatile equipment.
+According to a study in the National Library of Medicine, this approach gives him the ability to add as much variety to his training plans as possible for optimum muscle growth [2].

 There are multiple flat and adjustable benches and such a variety of cable machines that I wonder how a single bodybuilder could need them all.